-From the list of items that appears under vault, click Backup Reports under Monitoring and Reports section to configure the storage account for reports.
+From the list of items that appears under the vault, under the Monitoring and Reports section, select Backup Reports to configure the storage account for reports.

-On the Backup Reports blade, click Configure button.
-This opens the Azure Application Insights blade which is used for pushing data to customer storage account.
+On the Backup Reports blade, select the Diagnostics Settings link.
+This link opens the Diagnostics settings UI, which is used to push data to a customer storage account.

-Set the Status toggle button to On and select Archive to a Storage Account check box so that reporting data can start flowing in to the storage account.
+In the Name box, enter a setting name.
+Select the Archive to a storage account check box so that reporting data can start flowing into the storage account.

-Click Storage Account picker and select the storage account from the list for storing reporting data and click OK.
+Select Storage account, select the relevant subscription and the storage account from the list for storing reporting data, and select OK.

-Select AzureBackupReport check box and also move the slider to select retention period for this reporting data.
-Reporting data in the storage account is kept for the period selected using this slider.
+Under the Log section, select the AzureBackupReport check box.
+Move the slider to select a retention period for this reporting data.
+Reporting data in the storage account is kept for the period selected by using this slider.

-- Review all the changes and click Save button on top, as shown in the figure above.
-This action ensures that all your changes are saved and storage account is now configured for storing reporting data.
+Review all the changes, and select Save.
+This action ensures that all your changes are saved, and the storage account is now configured to store reporting data.

-Once you configure reports by saving storage account, you should wait for 24 hours for initial data push to complete.
-You should import Azure Backup content pack in Power BI only after that time.
-Refer FAQ section for futher details.
+After you configure reports by saving the storage account, wait for 24 hours for the initial data push to finish.
+Import the Azure Backup App in Power BI only after that time.
+For more information, see the FAQ section.